WeblateOrg/weblate/docs/admin/access.rst

 List of groups
 ++++++++++++++

-The following groups are created on installation (or after executing :djadmin:`setupgroups`):
+The following groups are created upon installation (or after executing :djadmin:`setupgroups`):

 `Guests`
-    Defines permissions for not authenticated users.
+    Defines permissions for non authenticated users.

-    This group contains only anonymous user (see :setting:`ANONYMOUS_USER_NAME`).
+    This group contains only anonymous users (see :setting:`ANONYMOUS_USER_NAME`).

-    You can remove roles from this group to limit permissions for not authenticated users.
+    You can remove roles from this group to limit permissions for non authenticated users.

     Default roles: `Add suggestion`, `Access repository`